There’s a silent, invisible battle raging in a place we all travel.

 Is Anybody Really Protected?

-And, if discovering your sensitive information is increasingly vulnerable to criminals is not unnerving enough, these attacks not only target commerce—the Federal Bureau of Investigation, Office of Personnel Management, Internal Revenue Service, and Department of Defense have all also been hacked within the last few years.
-Cyberwarfare is fought on an international scale, and no one is immune to attack as criminals, terrorists, and activists seize the opportunity to breach security as a way to make money, instill fear, and advance their causes.
+These attacks don’t only target commerce—the Department of Defense, U.S. Postal Service, U.S. Air Force, and Centers for Medicare and Medicaid Services have also been hacked within the last few years.
+This cyberwar is fought on an international scale, and no one is immune to attack as criminals, terrorists, and activists seize the opportunity to breach security as a way to make money, instill fear, and advance their causes.

-And, it appears that with the proliferation of personal, portable devices within the workplace (known as "BYOD" or "bring your own device") we are at greater risk than ever: "The cloud and mobile now play a big part in the vulnerability of our data," Chicone stated.
+It also appears that with the proliferation of personal, portable devices within the workplace (known as "bring your own device" or BYOD), we are at greater risk than ever.
+"The cloud and mobile now play a big part in the vulnerability of our data," Chicone stated.

-In response, many organizations have begun hiring full-time "ethical hackers" or "white hats" to fight the constant threat of attack.
-These IT professionals serve as the "knights in shining armor" for companies and government agencies.
-Instead of trying to steal information from computers and exploit it for themselves, ethical hackers are hired to help companies find holes in security, close "back doors," and plug gaps in cybersecurity.*
+In response to this mounting threat, many organizations now hire full-time ethical hackers or "white hats" to fight the constant threat of attack.
+These IT professionals serve as the knights in shining armor for companies and government agencies.
+Instead of trying to steal information from computers and exploit it for themselves, ethical hackers are hired to help companies find holes in security, close back door access, and plug gaps in cybersecurity.

 White hats hack an organization's systems to come up with recommendations for fortifying them against such threats.
-In addition, white hats try to replicate some of the destructive techniques a real cyberattack might employ.
+In addition, ethical hackers try to replicate some of the destructive techniques a real cyberattack might employ.
 They also teach company leaders and employees how to protect sensitive information.

 Building an Army of Cyberwarriors